More than 7,000 people wait over two years for hospital treatment

 Scottish Labour's Jackie Baillie said SNP neglect and not the pandemic was to blame.

 She said: "Staff are working tirelessly, but this government's failure to support the NHS is putting lives at risk.

-"We have a humanitarian crisis in our NHS and Humza Yousaf is nowhere to be seen.
+We have a humanitarian crisis in our NHS and Humza Yousaf is nowhere to be seen.

 "Rather than flogging his flimsy recovery plan, it's time that Mr Yousaf rolled up his sleeves and got to work before more lives are lost."